-The Center for Translational Research and Education (CTRE) at Loyola University Chicago’s Maywood campus is a new 5-story, 227,000 sf integrated research and teaching facility resulting from a collaboration of college, Loyola University Health System and CHE-Trinity Health.
-The purpose of the CTRE is to consolidate programs; provide a high-quality interactive and collaborative research environment; support program growth; and encourage outreach and interaction between the health-science campus, Trinity Health Systems, and the surrounding community.
-The $137 million facility includes state-of-the-art laboratory spaces and a variety of office and collaborative environments on the upper floors, as well as a more public, accessible ground floor with an auditorium for large lectures and public, health-related community events.
+The Center for Translational Research and Education (CTRE) at Loyola University Chicago’s Maywood campus is a new 5-story, 227,000 sf integrated research and teaching facility.
+CTRE resulted from a collaboration of college, Loyola University Health System and CHE-Trinity Health.
+CTRE consolidates programs, provides a high-quality interactive and collaborative research environment, and supports program growth.
+The facility encourages outreach and interaction between the health-science campus, Trinity Health Systems, and the surrounding community.
+The $137 million CTRE includes state-of-the-art laboratory spaces and a variety of office and collaborative environments on the upper floors.
+A public, accessible ground floor contains an auditorium for large lectures and public, health-related community events.

-The construction took place on an active campus, bound on three sides by other campus facilities.
-This challenging site required creativity from Cotter’s project managers, who devised an access road that routed over a pedestrian bridge.
-Another challenge was moving time sensitive equipment.
-Active science experiments required a three-phase plan to ensure active scientific processes were not disturbed, and that scientists had access to all the materials and equipment needed for active research.
+The construction took place on an active campus, bound on three sides by other facilities.
+Cotter’s project managers had to be creative to respond to this challenge, devising an access road that routed over a pedestrian bridge.
+Moving time sensitive equipment was another challenge.
+Active science experiments required a three-phase plan to ensure active scientific processes were not disturbed.
+This process ensured that scientists had access to all active research.

 As Loyola’s prime consultant, Cotter is providing project management services for the construction of the CTRE.
-Cotter participated in the programming and oversight of the design process to ensure stakeholders requirements were incorporated into the contract documents.
-Cotter led the procurement of lab furnishings and equipment, ensuring proper coordination with the base building.
-Cotter also reviewed contractor schedules, reviewed/negotiated change orders, managed the commissioning process, and move-in coordination.
+Cotter participated in the programming and oversight of the design process to ensure stakeholders’ requirements were met.
+The team led the procurement of lab furnishings and equipment.
+We also reviewed contractor schedules, reviewed and negotiated change orders, managed the commissioning process, and coordinated move-in.